-Sandy River flows keep falling and will stay very low as warm summer conditions hold on for a few more weeks.
-Angler effort has been slow but those who try will find that there are some summer steelhead and spring Chinook in the river with an occasional fish being landed.
-The river has taken on the glacial melt milky-blue color that some experienced Sandy anglers actually find isn’t a deterrent to hooking fish.
+The Sandy River is a very fishable glacial green.
+Angler effort has been slow but the few who try will find that there are some coho, summer steelhead Chinook in the river, with an occasional fish being landed.

-Monday hydrological data shows the river flows below Bull Run lower yet at 479 cfs, a gauge reading of 8.01 ft. and the water temperature down a bit at 60°.
+Monday hydrological data shows the river flows below Bull Run at 375cfs, a gauge reading of 7.85 ft.

 SANTIAM RIVER (NORTH FORK): steelhead, Chinook, trout

-River levels best for fishing are below 3,000 cfs at the Mehama gauge (currently the gauge is around 1,090 cfs).
-Current conditions USACE is in the process of analyzing flow rates and may reduce the Detroit outflow to around 900 cfs through Sept.
-1 and returning to normal in October.
+River levels best for fishing are below 3,000 cfs at the Mehama gauge (currently the gauge is around 1,320 cfs).
+Current conditions

 CAUTION: The section between Shelburn and Green’s Bridge remains hazardous for boaters because of downed trees and multiple side channels.
 Better bets are the floats below Green’s Bridge and above Stayton.

 UPDATE: Maintenance work on the Upper Bennett Dam has been completed!
 The upgraded boat slide is once again available for use.

 UPDATE: The gate at Green’s Bridge near Jefferson has been opened and will remain open until the next seasonal closure in June 2015.